Special cycles on the basic locus of unitary Shimura varieties at ramified primes: Introduction

-where $L_\lambda$ is $\pi^{sL_\lambda}$-modular and $sL_t< \ldots < sL_2< sL_1$.
-The splitting is canonical in the sense that, any two Jordan splittings are isomorphic (see subsection \ref{Hermitianlattices}).
+where $\obot$ stands for orthogonal direct sum and $L_\lambda$ is $\pi^{\lambda}$-modular (see Section \ref{subsec:Hermitianlattices}).
+We say $L$ is integral if $(x,y)\in \Oo_F$ for any $x,y\in L$.
 For an integer $t$ and a fixed Jordan decomposition as above we define